abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_ml/py_kmeans/py_kmeans_understanding/py_kmeans_understanding.rst

 Additional Resources
 =====================
-#. `Machine Learning Course <https://www.coursera.org/course/ml>`_, Video lectures by Prof. Andrew Ng
+#. `Machine Learning Course <https://www.coursera.org/course/ml>`_, Video lectures by Prof. Andrew Ng (Some of the images are taken from this)

 Exercises
 ===========